GEOS270/FinalProject/docs/Project_Proposal.md

 * Make sure you have a clear understanding of how you are going to go from your data to your final deliverables.
 * Ensure that your data is available and easy to obtain in a usable format.

+## Assessment / Feedback

-The proposal is worth 25 pts, minor comments/suggestions will be provided where applicable.
-For detailed feedback, your group consider making time to meet with me either in person or over zoom during office hours (or by appointment) for further feedback.
+The proposal is worth 15 pts, minor comments/suggestions will be provided where applicable.
+For detailed feedback, your group consider making time to meet with me either in person or over zoom during office hours (or by appointment).
-* Proposals turned in on time, will be promptly marked and returned the same day.
+* Proposals turned in on time, will be promptly marked and returned within 24 hours.
-* If you submit a proposal early, you can request it be marked early for quicker feedback.
+* If you submit a proposal early, you can request it be marked early for advanced feedback.
-* The 7-day grace period applies to proposals like it does the module assignments.
-But be mindful late submissions **waive their right to prompt feedback**.
+	* Proposals submitted at least 1 day early (by Nov 24th) will also get **two bonus** points!
+	* Email June to confirm the early submission
+* Proposals will be assessed as follows:
+	* **15pts** - Great idea/outline, minimal changes needed
+	* **10pts** - Decent idea/outline, some changes needed, consider meeting with June to discuss
+	* **5pts** - Insufficient idea/outline, major changes needed, meet with June to discuss
+	* **0pts** - Missing